feathr-ai/feathr/docs/concepts/get-offline-features.md

 1. **Entity ID Column:** Column(s) representing entity id(s), which will be used as the join key to query feature value.

 2. **Timestamp Column:** A column representing the event time of the row.
 By default, Feathr will make sure the feature values queried have a timestamp earlier than the timestamp in observation data, ensuring no data leakage in the resulting training dataset.
-This tim
+Refer to [Point in time Joins](./point-in-time-join.md) for more details.

 3. **Other columns** will be simply pass through to the output training dataset, which can be treated as immutable columns.

-## More on `Feature Query`ß
+## More on `Feature Query`

 After you have defined all the features, you probably don't want to use all of them in this particular program.
 In this case, instead of putting every features in this `FeatureQuery` part, you can just put a selected list of features.
 Note that they have to be of the same key.